 What will happen if I do nothing about this problem?

 What is potentially good about this problem?

 What would I like to keep as is without changing?

-These questions have hopefully provided you with a deeper understand of the kind of problem you face and how you might like to move forward.
+These questions have hopefully provided you with a deeper understanding of the kind of problem you face and how you might like to move forward.
 However, this doesn’t quite yet provide us with enough information.
 We need to dig down further into this process to help us see the problem at a deeper level.

 Every problem we face may very well be the outcropping of another underlying problem.
-Many people typically may not recognize this and will therefore go about solving the surface problem, but never tackle the underlying cause that lies below the surface; then as a result the problem keeps coming back time and again.
+Many people typically may not recognize this and will, therefore, go about solving the surface problem, but never tackle the underlying cause that lies below the surface.
+Then, as a result, the problem keeps coming back time and again.

 To get to the heart of the kind of problem you are dealing with, ask yourself:

 Is this the real problem or is there something more below the surface that I am not seeing?

 What is the actual root cause of this problem that I must deal with?